gobengo/did-ni/spec.md

 * prepend `did:ni:rfc6920:` to `docSha256NiPct`
 * normalize per [Normalize did:ni:rfc6920](#normalize-did-ni-rfc6920)

-For an explication of this process, see
+For an explication of this process, see [Appendix: Creating a did:ni](#appendix-creating-a-did-ni).

 ### Read (Resolve)